 - During organ transplants, certain drugs are taken that lower the immune system, increasing your chances of infections.
-In this case, tooth extraction may be necessary to remove the very source of a possible infection.
+In this case, emergency dental extraction may be necessary to remove the very source of a possible infection.

 - Wisdom teeth usually come out in the 20s, and they often have to be extracted because they damage surrounding teeth, are poorly angled, or if they have cysts and infections.
 Not removing wisdom teeth in time can lead to gum infections.

 - Some people have a crowded mouth, because of which all of the teeth are crooked and misaligned.
 To straighten and align the teeth during cosmetic treatments, it may be necessary to extract some superfluous teeth.

 How Soon Should I Seek Help in Case of a Dental Emergency?

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
 Your dental disease and infection could get worse if you don’t act promptly.
 Broken teeth cannot be grown again.
 Rush to your dentist for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your dentist may advise you to act immediately or give you an appointment.

 Preparation for Emergency Dental Extraction

 Preparation for emergency dental extraction usually starts with a simple x-ray, so your walk-in dentist can plan one of the best ways to remove your teeth without side effects.
 During this procedure, you must disclose your medical history and familial history of diseases, including a list of all the medications you are currently taking.
 You don’t know which details may be of interest to your doctor so it’s best to disclose everything.

 During a wisdom tooth extraction, the x-ray will reveal the following details:

 - How your wisdom teeth interact with surrounding teeth.

 - Your upper teeth’s related to your sinuses.